somefox/examples/guidelines.md

 ## An Example Is

-An example demonstrates running an application/framework/workload on Kubernetes in a meaningful way.
+An example which demonstrates running an application/framework/workload on Kubernetes in a meaningful way.
 It is educational and informative.

 Examples are not: